Setting up a Minecraft Java Edition Server on Ubuntu

 We are now ready to launch the server and be one step closer to connecting and playing in our own Minecraft world.

-This section will take you through a few brief steps to starting the server for the first time.
+In this section, we will be walking you through a few brief steps for starting the Minecraft Java Edition Server on Ubuntu for the first time.

 1. To launch the server, we need to enter a Java command that specifies a few settings and references the server jar file.